s8pernova/interactive-flashcards/README.md

 GIF created with [Ezgif](https://ezgif.com/)

 > [!NOTE]
-> Right now, the shuffle button just changes the order of the multiple choice questions - it doesn't actually shuffle the order of the cards (yet).
+> Right now, the shuffle button just changes the order of the multiple choice questions - it doesn't actually shuffle the order of the cards (yet!)